How to Structure a Powerful Digital Marketing StrategyClick To Tweet

 - Content, Social Media, and Email Marketing Templates (PowerPoint)

+Identify Your Buyers’ PersonaLet’s get straight to the point.
+It all starts with who you want to target.
+Who is your buyer?
+What kind of person are they?
+What are their preferences?
+If you haven’t yet established a clear picture of your buyers’ persona, now’s the time to do it.
 You need to define who your ideal buyer is.
 Know what their desires and goals are — dig deeper into how they perceive and understand things.

 How They Can Be Used in MarketingOnce you become as familiar to your buyers as their psychologists are, you’ll know what to offer them and how to connect to them in a way that's most appealing.

 - Role: Decision-maker when it comes to healthcare

 - Background: An educated woman who seeks to balance her career with family life.
 She’s always on-the-go, using online resources to help her with almost everything, including parenting and cooking.